w3f/polkadot-wiki/docs/learn-bridges.md

 > interoperability technology that allows parachains to trustlessly communicate, please see the
 > dedicated [crosschain][] page on the Wiki.

-# Types of bridges

-There are two types of bridges in the Polkadot ecosystem.

-- _Bridge modules_ - Bridge modules are possibly system-level or community-deployed parachains that
-  serve a distinct purpose as consensus-adaptors to external chains.
-- _Bridge contracts_ - Similar to bridge modules, however they exist on specific parachains that support smart contracts.

-## Bridge modules
+## Bridging Methods

+Building a bridge that is as decentralized and trustless as possible can be done through any of the following methods (ordered by suggested methodology):

+- _Bridge pallets_ - For Substrate-native chains, use a bridge pallet (eg. Kusama <> Polkadot
+  bridge, since both networks parachains use Substrate).
+- _Smart contracts_ - If the chain is not on Substrate, you should have smart contracts on the non-Substrate chain to bridge (eg. Ethereum mainnet will have a bridge smart contract that initiates Eth transactions based on incoming XCMP messages).
+- _Higher-order protocols_ - If your chain does not support smart contracts (eg. Bitcoin), you should use [XClaim][xclaim] or similar protocols to bridge.

+### via Bridge Pallets

-Receiving messages on Polkadot from an external, non-parachain blockchain can be built as a parachain module.
-The parachain module can then be deployed to Polkadot either as a system-level parachain (native extension to the core Polkadot software) or as a community-operated parachain.
+Receiving messages on Polkadot from an external, non-parachain blockchain can be possible through a Substrate pallet.
+The Substrate instance can then be deployed to Polkadot either as a system-level parachain (native extension to the core Polkadot software) or as a community-operated parachain.

-Bridge modules allow for non-parachains to act as a "virtual parachain" and extend the external chain's functionality with the interoperability benefits of Polkadot.

-Bridge modules will be written with particular chains in mind such as Bitcoin or Ethereum.
-This means that blockchains that are based on these will likely be easily supported as well (e.g.
-Litecoin and other Bitcoin-forks).

-> To learn more on how Bitcoin and Ethereum can Cooperate and Collaborate Through Polkadot, check
-> out this explainer video [here](https://www.youtube.com/watch?v=rvoFUiOR3cM)
+An example of a bridge that would strictly use bridge pallets would be a Kusama <> Polkadot bridge, since both use parachains based on Substrate.

-For the standalone chains that will not have a parachain bridging module on Polkadot, it will be necessary to deploy bridge contracts (see below).
+For the standalone chains that will not have a parachain bridging module on Polkadot (non-Substrate), it will be necessary to deploy bridge contracts (see below).

-## Bridge contracts
+### via Smart Contracts

+Given the generality of blockchain platforms with Turing-complete smart contract languages, it is possible to bridge Polkadot and any other smart contract capable blockchain (Ethereum, EOS, Tezos, etc).

 Those who are already familiar with Ethereum may know of the now archived [Parity Bridge][] and the efforts being made to connect PoA sidechains to the Ethereum mainnet.
 The Parity bridge is a